 For further information, please contact: firstname.lastname@example.org

-For all exams you must bring official photo identification (ID): Passport or Driver’s License.
+For all exams you must display to a web camera your official photo identification (ID): Passport or Driver’s Licence.

 Please note we no longer accept Hospital ID's.

 Electronic/scanned or photocopy ID will also not be accepted.
-Candidates who do not bring appropriate ID in accordance with these Regulations will not be permitted to sit the examination.
+Candidates who do not display appropriate ID in accordance with these Regulations will not be permitted to sit the examination.